 Don’t cause strife and arguments over stuff

 This is very much easier said than done, I assure you.
 No one likes to be accused of being a hoarder or a pack rat.
 The easiest way to avoid an argument is to not allow it to fester inside of you and always be kind in your choice of words.
 If you want your spouse to go along with your organizing tasks, don’t set them up to feel at fault to begin with.
 Remember that you’ll catch more fly’s with honey than a net.

-Start clearing out any clutter that you create.
+Start clearing out any clutter that you create room by room.
 Sometimes, this can inspire others to follow suit.
 Many times, pack rats simply become too overwhelmed with the amount of stuff they accumulate and don’t even know where to begin.
 Start going through your own things and show them it can be done.

 Create spaces that are just yours

 Ask your spouse if you can have certain parts of the home clutter free and agree to not nit-pick about the rest.
 Start small.
 Maybe that area is your desk or the kitchen table.
 If your pack rat spouse feels like they still have some areas that you won’t say anything about, they feel like they have some control and you get some areas that are clutter free.
 It’s a win-win situation.